-- 1. Public Works participated in numerous outreach events to educate Los Angeles County residents on emergency preparedness for all hazards, including earthquakes, fires, and floods.
-Public Works participated in the following events: Resource Fair at the unveiling of Richard Haro's Mural hosted by Supervisor Solis' East Los Angeles Office, National Night Out at Peter F. Schabarum Regional Park hosted by Supervisor Solis' Office, and Fire Safety Fair hosted by Malibou Lakeside Fire Safe Council.
-Public Works also utilized the Safety Awards ceremonies as a platform to share preparedness resources to our personnel. - 2.
+- Public Works participated in numerous outreach events to educate Los Angeles County residents on emergency preparedness for all hazards, including earthquakes, fires, and floods.
+Public Works participated in the following events: Emergency Preparedness Fair for Public Works employees to engage with partner agencies and the Willowbrook Senior Center 2024 Fall Prevention Summit & Wellness and Resource Fair.
+Public Works also utilized the Safety Awards ceremonies as a platform to share preparedness resources with our personnel. - 2.
+Public Works is conducting After Action Reports (AAR) for the Bridge Fire, the November 6 PDS wind event, and the December 9 PDS wind event including the Franklin Fire.
+These reports will provide critical insights into response efforts, identifying strengths and areas for improvement to enhance readiness and operational effectiveness during future wind-related emergencies. - 3.
 Public Works continued to take proactive steps to prepare for emergencies by participating in tabletop exercises and educational seminars.
-Public Works participated in the Major Flood Tabletop exercise hosted by the City of Norwalk.
-The Major Flood Tabletop exercise discussed operation priorities, public safety considerations, and recovery support activities in the first 48 hours after a catastrophic event in the City of Norwalk and surrounding communities.
-Public Works conducted a tabletop exercise to test and discuss CBET procedures outlined in the CBET manual.
-In addition, Public Works attended various educational seminars, such as the Disaster Expo USA and the Listos Regional Disaster Ready summit.
-These educational seminars are aimed at gathering industry leaders in emergency management to network and build relationships, discuss and learn problem-solving tools to address gaps in disaster preparedness, and receive disaster preparedness information and resources.
-By attending these tabletop exercises and educational seminars, Public Works gained valuable knowledge about the efforts and resources offered by our partner agencies and helped improve our situational awareness and strengthen communication and coordination during large-scale emergencies or special events across the Los Angeles region. - 3.
-Public Works has continued a social media campaign to increase public awareness by sharing emergency and preparedness information and resources regarding extreme heat preparation, wildfire prevention, and flooding. - 4.
+Public Works participated in a Defense Support of Civil Authorities (DSCA) tabletop exercise with the City of Los Angeles and a SAP evaluator training exercise with the City of Santa Monica and their AARs.
+By attending these tabletop exercises and educational seminars, Public Works continues to gain valuable knowledge about the efforts and resources offered by our partner agencies and helped improve our situational awareness and strengthen communication and coordination during large-scale emergencies or special events across the Los Angeles region. - 4.
+Public Works has continued a social media campaign to increase public awareness by sharing emergency and preparedness information and resources regarding extreme heat preparation, wildfire prevention, and flooding. - 5.
 Public Works engaged and worked with an on-call consultant to update our existing COOPs.
-The updated draft COOP Division Annex Plans and Base Plans are anticipated to be completed by the end of September 2024.
-Public Works and the on-call consultant are expected to coordinate a department-wide COOP Tabletop exercise by late fall 2024 and finalize the COOP Division Annex Plans and Base Plans upon completion of the Tabletop exercise. - 5.
+The updated draft COOP Division Annex Plans and Base Plans were completed this quarter.
+Public Works and the on-call consultant are coordinating a department-wide COOP Tabletop exercise for January 2025 and will finalize the COOP Division Annex Plans and Base Plans upon completion of the Tabletop exercise. - 6.
 Public Works has continued participation as members of the Los Angeles County Fire Department Urban Search and Rescue (USAR) Team as California Task Force 2 (CA-TF2).
 There are currently seven Public Works engineers serving as Structures Specialists on the USAR Team.

-Creating vibrant communities th tion Outcome: and resilient in unincorpo orated Los Ar ngeles County.
-Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percent of housing demand met annually 18% October 1, 2023 - September 30, 20244 16% July 1, 2023 - June 30, 2024 Number of unincorporated communities provided emergency preparedness outreach annually 2 July 1, 2024 - September 30, 2024 1 July 1, 2023 - June 30, 2024
+Creating vibrant communities the ion Outcome: nd resilient in unincorp orated Los Ar ngeles County.
+Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percent of housing demand met annually 16% October 1, 2024 - December 31, 2024 18% October 1, 2023 - September 30, 2024 Number of unincorporated communities provided emergency preparedness outreach annually 3 October 1, 2024 - December 31, 2024 2 July 1, 2024 - September 30, 2024

-^{} Includes all housing units finaled within unincorporated LA County.
+\ Includes all housing units finaled within unincorporated LA County.

-Strategy [] 1: Accelerate Housing Performance Measures (July - September 2024) Current Value Previous Value Current Target Value Current Trend Baseline % Change Number of dwelling units based on building permits finaled and/or certificates of occupancy issued 698 429 2,814 1 63% Average building plan check turnaround times (calendar days) 13 15 30 1 13% Average development improvement plan check turnaround times (calendar days) 25 28 30 1 11% Number of customer service feedback 620 412 200 1 50%
+Strategy 1: Accelerate Housing Performance Measures (October - December 2024) Current Value Previous Value Current Target Value Current Trend Baseline % Change Number of dwelling units based on building permits finaled and/or certificates of occupancy issued 299 698 2,814 Ļ 57% Average building plan check turnaround times (calendar days) 18 13 30 Ť 38% Average development improvement plan check turnaround times (calendar days) 24 25 30 Ļ 4% Number of customer service feedback 502 620 200 Ļ 19%

-^{} Baseline established by the County's 2021-2029 Housing Element (link) to meet regional housing needs of 90,052 units within the unincorporated LA County in 8 years period broken down by 4 quarters per year [90,052/(84)=2,814].
+\ Baseline established by the County's 2021-2029 Housing Element (link) to meet regional housing needs of 90,052 units within the unincorporated LA County in 8 years period broken down by 4 quarters per year [90,052/(8\4)=2,814].